oVirt/ovirt-site/source/sla/watchdog-device.html.md

 **2.**

-There is not a event channel in vdsm If add an event register mechanism.
+There is not a event channel in vdsm.

+If add an event register mechanism.
 This is a big work.

 ## **Engine side**